-This kind of matrimonial union takes place when two people belonging to different castes fall in love with each other and decide to get married.
-They break the barriers of the caste system and come together to show the world that love knows no bounds.
+To be able to understand this issue in full earnest, we first need to put the inter-caste marriage meaning in perspective.
+This kind of matrimonial union takes place when two people from different castes fall in love with each other and decide to get married.
 According to the Indian Human Development Survey, only 5% of marriages in India are inter-caste marriages.
-This shows that inter-caste marriages in India are still challenged and highly stigmatised even in the 21st century.
+This shows that inter-caste marriages in India are still challenged and highly stigmatized even in the 21st century.

 Why are inter-caste marriages not accepted?

-Despite the claims, we make that we are modern and things such as caste, religion, economic status etc. do not bother us, deep down in our hearts we know that these things can never really be ignored.
-This is more so when it comes to marriages.
-Inter-caste marriages are not accepted in Indian society because of the following reasons:
+Despite the claims that we are modern and things such as caste, religion, and economic status do not bother us, deep down we know that these things can never really be ignored.
+More so when it comes to the sacred institution of marriage.
+Inter-caste marriages are not easily accepted in Indian society because of the following reasons:

-- Honour killing is a rampant phenomenon in Indian states like Rajasthan, Uttar Pradesh, Haryana, etc., (https://www.oneindia.com/feature/in-pics-unknown-facts-about-inter-caste-marriages-in-india/articlecontent-pf4356-1311186.html) which discourages couples belonging to different castes from getting married
+- Family honor: The strain on the family name, honor and reputation, also diluting the pure race in case of inter-caste marriage is a concern for many.
+Honor killing is a rampant phenomenon in Indian states like Rajasthan, Uttar Pradesh and Haryana which discourages couples belonging to different castes from getting married

-Here are the 15 common issues that inter-caste couples have to handle.
+Let’s explore these and many other potential problems you have to brace for.
+Here are the 15 common inter-caste marriage issues that couples have to deal with:

 1. The couple is disowned by the families

-2. The couple is ostracised by the community
+2. The couple is ostracized by the community

 3. Social pressure makes life stressful for the couple

-Since inter-caste marriage is not well accepted in the Indian society, the couple has to face a lot of societal pressure.
-No one will support the couple, especially if they have married without the approval of the parents.
-While renting apartments, landlords might create an issue regarding the inter-caste situation.
-The couple may have no friends and no relatives may come forward to extend any help
+Since inter-caste marriage is not well accepted in Indian society, the couple has to face a lot of societal pressure.
+While renting apartments, landlords create issues because of the inter-caste marriage badge.
+The couple may have no friends or relatives who come forward to extend any help.

 4. Lifestyle differences are difficult to cope with